daniel-thompson/kgdbtest/README.md

-kcontest - kernel console tests
+kgdbtest - kernel console tests
 ===============================

 Collection of fully automated kernel tests that test aspects of the kernel that rely upon having access to a console.
 In particular this allows us to test tools such as kgdb/kdb.

-kcontest is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either [version 2 of the License](LICENSE.md), or (at your option) any later version.
+kgdbtest is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either [version 2 of the License](LICENSE.md), or (at your option) any later version.